LANL Foundation / Our Scholarships / About the Funds

 Rae Lee Siporin Scholarship

-This endowed fund provides scholarships for one female first-generation college student and one female Native American student annually.
-Rae Lee Siporin is a first-generation college graduate who firmly believes that women need extra support to pursue their educational goals and to that end has started several funds to support women through various organizations, including the LANL Foundation.
+Established to honor Rae Lee Siporin, a first-generation college graduate, who firmly believes that women need extra support to pursue their educational goals and, to that end, has started several funds to support women through various organizations, this scholarship is for one female first-generation college student and one female Native American student annually.

 Raymond M. Chavez Memorial Scholarship